 There is also a great collection of both churches and synagogues located throughout Santurce.
 This provides a great example of the religious diversity in the city.

 A great number of beach areas are located along the coast, which Santurce shares with 6 different bodies of water.
 This ensures you will be able to find the type of beach you are looking for, whether you want relaxing days sunbathing, or something a little more energetic.

 As its tourist reputation continues to grow, amenities and accommodation options are constantly springing up.
 This further adds to the well-rounded nature of this part of Puerto Rico.

-Isla Verde is located immediately to the east of San Juan.
-A slightly quieter, more residential area, it is a fantastic location for anyone who wants easy access to the city, while staying in an area that offers more peace and space.
+Located immediately to the east of San Juan, Isla Verde is one of the main tourists areas and luxurious resort area.
+A slightly quieter, more residential area, it is a fantastic location for couples and families who want easy access to the city, while staying in an area that offers more peace and space.

-Isla Verde is particularly known for having some of the best beaches on the northern coast of Puerto Rico, including Isla Verde Beach and Carolina Public Beach.
-These feature water sports facilities and are surrounded by beach resorts, ensuring you are never too far from anything you need.
+Isla Verde is particularly known for having some of the best beaches on the northern coast of Puerto Rico.
+Isla Verde beach is divided into 3 beaches including Pine Grove, Carolina Public Beach, and Alambique.
+Pine Groveis more popular with local sufers.

-For those who want a slightly calmer beach experience, Isla Verde Beach also boasts facilities like a beach bar and rentable chairs and umbrellas.
+Isla Verde Beach has water sports and beach facilities like a beach bar and rentable chairs and umbrellas.
 This ensures even those looking for a relaxing day topping up their tan will have just as much fun.